aleutcss/utilities.clearfix/README.md

 # Clearfix

-The inuitcss `clearfix` module is a minimal clearfix helper class.
+The aleutcss `clearfix` module is a minimal clearfix helper class.

 Install using Bower: